-4.2 RS-LOCAL Improves Model Performance and Increases Efficiency
+4.2 RS-LOCAL improves model performance and increases efficiency

-The RS-LOCAL approach using representative local and SSL samples was found to be the best of the three compared approaches.
-It significantly reduces the amount of reference measurements that need to be made at new locations to 5 samples.
-330 In addition, the RS-LOCAL approach helps remove the strong bias of spiked SSL calibrations (Figures 6 & 7), increasing the under-estimated predictions of SC in the upper range.
-Finally, the additional samples provided from the SSL also reduce uncertainty of SC predictions of resampled repeats in the PLSR models, as can be seen from the smaller error bars of the residuals.
-Predictions of SC from 0 % to 10 % became more accurate when using additional samples from the SSL in the RS-LOCAL subset (Figure 9).
+The RS-LOCAL approach, using representative local and SSL samples, was found to be the best of the three compared approaches.
+It significantly reduces the number of reference measurements that need to be made at new locations for five samples.
+In addition, the RS-LOCAL approach helps remove the strong bias of spiked SSL calibrations (Figs. 6 and 7), increasing the underestimated predictions of SC in the upper range.
+Finally, the additional samples provided from the

+SSL also reduce the uncertainty of SC predictions of resampled repetitions in the PLSR models, as can be seen from the smaller error bars of the residuals.
+Predictions of SC from 0% to 10% became more accurate when using additional samples from the SSL in the RS-LOCAL subset (Fig. 9).

-We postulate that SC prediction accuracy of organic soil samples using SSL-derived models may be improved in future studies by adding more peat soil data to the Swiss SSL (Baumann et al., 2021), specifically samples at different decomposition and mineralization stages.
-One of the most important characteristics of a high-quality SSL is that it contains the highest possible variation of soil characteristics within its designated area (Viscarra Rossel et al., 2016a).
-The SC distribution and the spectral principal component space of the HAFL compared to the BDM and NABO samples showed that the soil variability of the HAFL samples is only marginally covered by the current SSL (Table 1 & Figure 5).
+We postulate that SC prediction accuracy of organic soil samples, using SSL-derived models, may be improved in future studies by adding more peat soil data to the Swiss SSL (Baumann et al., 2021), specifically for samples at different decomposition and mineralization stages.
+One of the most important characteristics of a high-quality SSL is that it contains the highest possible variation in soil characteristics within its designated area (Viscarra Rossel et al., 2016a).
+The SC distribution and the spectral principal component space of the HAFL compared to the BDM and NABO samples showed that the soil variability in the HAFL samples is only marginally covered by the current SSL (Table 1 and Fig. 5).